nyberry/nyberrysite/blog/moser.md

 <hr>

-But shelve that for a moment, and let me tell you about a few patients I made up.
+Hold that thought for a moment, and let me tell you about a few patients I made up.

 An elderly lady, who has pain from a cracked rib.
 She felt it go when she leaned over a sofa arm six weeks back.
 It is painful to sneeze, and the pain is bothering her at night.